Datengeist/DnDTravelCalculator/README.md

     ```bash
     git clone https://github.com/Datengeist/DnDTravelCalculator.git
     ```
-2. Open the `index.html` file in the `en` folder in your preferred web browser.
+2. Open the `index.html` file in the `src` folder in your preferred web browser.

 ## Usage